 2. Bible Pictionary

 List several scenes from the Bible onto pieces of paper and place into a bowl.
 Divide the group into two teams.
 Have one member of each team pick a piece of paper and draw out the scene on a large piece of paper or dry-erase board.
 The other members of the team will try to guess what scene from the Bible is being drawn.
 The team that guesses the most scenes correctly in the time frame allotted will win a prize.

-Bonus: A few other Bible Based board games.
+Bonus: A few other Bible Based board games for adults.

 - Bible Trivia Challenge Cards